 “I have burning in my legs.
 I do not have restless leg syndrome… but the burning is more noticeable at night.
 I do exercise and do stretches.
 I take meloxicam for knee pain but that has not helped.
 Rubs do nothing.
 Any other suggestions?”
 Lorrie

-We offer dozens of non-drug options in our book, Best Choices From The People’s Pharmacy.
+We offer dozens of non-drug options in our newly revised and expanded Guide to Alternatives for Arthritis.
 Herbs such as boswellia, spices such as cayenne or turmeric, supplements such as fish oil or vitamin D and foods such as grape juice with Certo, honey and vinegar, pineapple juice and tart cherries have all provided relief for some people with joint pain.
+The new guide is around 50 pages long and contains practical tips along with video links that will demo the preparation of our favorite home remedies.

 Incorporating anti-inflammatory foods into tasty recipes is another approach to managing pain relief while limiting side effects.
 In our book Recipes & Remedies From The People’s Pharmacy, we offer instructions for remedies like cherry spritzer (p.
 62), curcumin milk (p.
 60), ginger pickle (p.
 50), pineapple-cherry cocktail (p.
 65), virgin raisins (p.
 64) or anti-inflammatory curcumin scramble (p.
 103).
 Adding fish to the diet in dishes such as favorite fish platter (p.
 106), fish tacos with radish & lime (p.
 120) horseradish-crusted salmon with cranberry catsup (p.
 127), pescado al cilantro (p.
 137) salmon with fava bean & spring pea mash (p.
 141) or spicy fresh tuna salad (p.
 143) puts anti-inflammatory power into everyday meals, and adds heart benefits rather than risks.

-You can find all our books and guides in The People’s Pharmacy Store.
-And please reconsider routine use of NSAIDs like ibuprofen, meloxicam, naproxen and diclofenac.
+Please use NSAIDs like ibuprofen, meloxicam, naproxen and diclofenac cautiously.
 Such drugs may ease pain a bit, but the list of side effects is scary.
 People who have had heart attacks are not the only ones at risk for serious, even life-threatening complications.

 We would love to hear your story about the pros and cons of NSAIDs.
 Have they worked without problems?
 Have you experienced side effects?
-Have you tried non-drug approaches for pain relief such as acupuncture or one of the herbs we mention above?
+Have you tried non-drug approaches for pain relief such as acupuncture or one of the herbs we mention in our new guide?